What is a Final order in a divorce?

 How does remarriage affect financial claims?

 If a person remarries without reaching a Court approved divorce financial settlement, they will not be allowed to make financial claims against their ex.
-It is therefore a good idea to resolve financial matters any time after the Final divorce Order, but before the remarriage.
+It is therefore a good idea to resolve financial matters any time after the Final Order in divorce, but before the remarriage.

 Should I finalise the divorce or finances first?